Lama96103/GameOlymp/README.md

 # GameOlymp

-This is small website in which you can take part in tournaments.
+This is small website in which you can take part in tournaments and see the results.